-There are several procedural and process preferences that I a recommend for Hearings where I am the Arbitrator, whether in a Private Arbitration, or on a case administered by the American Arbitration Association.
+Here are several procedural and process preferences that I recommend for Hearings where I serve as the Arbitrator.

 When expert testimony is presented at the Hearing, I often suggest a protocol for Tandem Examination of Expert Witnesses.
 Counsel may present their Experts, along with conventional cross examination, but there is a structured process to permit opposing Experts to comment on the process, assumptions, conclusions and opinions of the Expert.
 Through experience, this technique insures that as the Arbitrator, I have a through and complete understanding of Expert testimony.